A Practical Mode System for Recursive Definitions: Related Work

+Further connections between laziness and recursive call-by-value definitions may be drawn: for example, \citet{DBLP:conf/esop/ChangF12} characterize call-by-need by introducing \emph{needed computations}, which are similar in spirit to our idea of \emph{forcing contexts}.
+However, the set of computations characterized by the two ideas are different in practice: for example, in our system \code{f (fst -)} is a forcing context, but the hole is not in ``needed position'' for call-by-need.

+Intuitively, needed computations correspond to positions at which \emph{any} choice of reduction order \emph{must force} the computation to make progress, while forcing contexts correspond to positions where \emph{some} choice of reduction order \emph{may} force the computation (and fail if the value is initialized).

-\subparagraph*{Operational semantics}
+\paragraph{Operational semantics}

-\citet*{hirschowitz-compilation-2003,hirschowitz-compilation-2009} give operational semantics for a source-level language (floating \code{let rec} bindings) and a small-step semantics for their compilation-target language with mutable stores. \citet*{boudol-abstract-machine-2002} and \citet*{dreyer-2004} use an abstract machine. \citet*{syme-2006} translates recursive definitions into lazy constructions, so the usual thunk-store semantics of laziness can be used to interpret recursive definitions.
+\citet*{felleisen-local-store} and \citet{ariola-felleisen} propose local-store semantics (for a call-by-value store and a call-by-need thunk store, respectively) that can express recursive bindings.
+The source-level operational semantics of \citet*{hirschowitz-compilation-2003,hirschowitz-compilation-2009} is more tailored to recursive bindings, manipulated as explicit substitutions, although the relation to standard explicit-substitution calculi is not made explicitly.
+They also provide a global-store semantics for their compilation-target language with mutable stores. \citet*{boudol-abstract-machine-2002} and \citet*{dreyer-2004} use an abstract machine. \citet*{syme-2006} translates recursive definitions into lazy constructions, so the usual thunk-store semantics of laziness can be used to interpret recursive definitions.
 Finally, \citet*{dynamic-semantics-2008} give the simplest presentation of a source-level semantics we know of; we extend it with algebraic datatypes and pattern-matching, and use it as a reference to prove the soundness of our analysis.

+Our own experience presenting this work is that local-store semantics has been largely forgotten by the programming-language community, which is a shame as it provides a better treatment of recursive definitions (or call-by-need) than global-store semantics.